Bitcoin Hedge Appeal Increases for Investors Hit by British Pound Fiasco

 "It was the first time we've seen such a huge increase in (Bitcoin) volumes for the currency of a developed country," said Ed Hindi, chief investment officer at Tyr Capital.

-On the Monday after the Friday budget shock, when the pound fell to its lowest-ever level against the dollar, trading volumes between sterling and Bitcoin spiked to a daily record high of 846 million pounds ($955 million), according to market data firm Kaiko Research.
+On the Monday after the Friday budget shock, when the pound fell to its lowest-ever level against the dollar, trading volumes between sterling and Bitcoin spiked to a daily record high of GBP 846 million (roughly Rs.
+7,905 crore), according to market data firm Kaiko Research.

 Meanwhile, Bitcoin's volatility is near the lowest it's been all year.
 By contrast, volatility in safe-haven US bonds is near its highest since March 2020, as measured by the ICE BofAML US Bond Market Option Volatility Estimate Index.